 Following the nature of the triggers, this measure is only applicable in the close-to-real-time frame as it based on the real-time observation and evolution of the FRCE.
-In case triggered, Elia can make use of 4 measures :
+In case triggered, Elia can make use of 45 measures:

-- A. publish a balancing warning communication asking all BSPs to submit additional FRR non-contracted balancing energy bids and informing all BRPs such that they can adapt injections and off-take in their portfolio accordingly; - B. activate remaining energy on FRR balancing energy bids which is available but which could no longer be selected for activation on the balancing energy exchange platforms.
+- A. publish a balancing warning communication asking all BSPs to submit additional FRR noncontracted balancing energy bids and informing all BRPs such that they can adapt injections and off-take in their portfolio accordingly; - B. activate remaining energy on FRR balancing energy bids which is available but which could no longer be selected for activation on the balancing energy exchange platforms.
 This can concern the following cases: - the volume on an mFRR energy bid that is partially selected for activation (i.e., the marginal bid in a selection).
-The entire bid and not only the already activated part of the volume is excluded from the merit order in case there would follow other TSO demands (for direct activation) in the concerned direction in the same quarter-hour;
+The entire bid and not only the already activated part of the volume is excluded from the merit order in case there would follow other TSO demands (for direct activation) in the concerned direction in the same quarter-hour; - the same applies for unselected mFRR energy bids that are associated to a selected bid via a parent-child-relation.
+All bids in the parent-child-relation are excluded from the merit order used for direction activations following in the same quarter-hour. - C. activate units subject to the Terms and Conditions Scheduling Agent, in line with Article 248130 of the Federal Grid Code of Conduct, and that cannot be activated via the FRR processes; - D. activate units that do not provide MW schedules in the context of the Terms and Conditions Scheduling Agent, that cannot be activated via the FRR processes and that offer their available active power on a voluntary basis;

-- the same applies for unselected mFRR energy bids that are associated to a selected bid via a parent-child-relation.
-All bids in the parent-child-relation are excluded from the merit order used for direction activations following in the same quarter-hour. - C. activate units subject to the Terms and Conditions Scheduling Agent, in line with Article 248 of the Federal Grid Code, and that cannot be activated via the FRR processes.
-ELIA will strive towards techno-economic efficiency by taking into account the maximum and minimum output, start-up time, start-up costs and other technical constraints if relevant; - D. request other additional changes in the active power production or consumption of power generating modules and demand units within their area.
+E. request other additional changes in the active power production or consumption of power generating modules and demand units within their area.